Home Ed Days

 Home Ed Days are self-guided.
-On arrival our Visitor Hosts will give you a wrist band, a map and a Postal Pass.
+On arrival our Visitor Hosts will give you a wrist band and a map.
 Wrist bands provide access to the museum and the Postal Pass lists activity times to plan your day.

 We suggest families arrive at 10.30 to make the most of the day.
 At the latest, arrive in The Postal Museum Welcome Space at least 15 minutes before your Mail Rail ride to collect your wrist band.

 Packed lunches and snacks can be eaten in our Lunch Room or The Courtyard.
 Snacks may be consumed in the seating area of Sorted!
 Eating is not permitted during activities in Learning Space A, in the galleries or Mail Rail.

 Limited buggy parking is available at Mail Rail on the ground floor.
 Lockers are available in The Postal Museum and Mail Rail operated by £1 coin.
 Families can also use bag and coat cupboards next to the Lunch Room.
 These are shared storage accessed by a key code.
 Items are left at owner’s risk.

 Breastfeeding and bottle feeding are welcome anywhere.
 For more privacy, our First Aid room in Mail Rail is available, if not in use.
 Our Visitor Hosts will help you.

 Ear defenders are available and can be borrowed from the Welcome desks in The Postal Museum and Mail Rail.
 If you require a quiet space our Visitor Hosts will be happy to provide access to our First Aid Room in Mail Rail.
 Just ask at the Welcome Desk.

 Conduct and behaviour: You are responsible for the conduct of your children at all times.
 Severely disruptive behaviour may lead to your family being asked to leave The Postal Museum.